tcubed/quizoff/README.md

 Important features include:

- - Current quiz and question number are shown in the upper left.
+ - Current quiz and question number are shown in the upper right.
  - Individual pictures, names, score
  - Quiz-out shown with a green background.
  - Errors shown on the card, and error-outs as a red background.